Andrios17/T1A2---FINAL/README.md

 ### About Me Page Components

-* **Hero Container** - Allowed for an introductory statement regarding the page as well as an image of myself, engagement with audience as it fits the overall aesthic of the page created.
+* **Hero Container** - Allowed for an introductory statement regarding the page as well as an image of myself, engagement with audience as it fits the overall aesthetic of the page created.
 * **My Skills** - Utilised to display information regarding any hard-skills, learnt throughout my time at Coder Academy and in my own time  skills  are of relevence to full-stack web development.
 Also utilised to display any soft-skills which may be of relevence.
 It's simplicity is leaned upon as it is a short snapshot of my skills.
 All skills would be of great importance to perspective employers.
 * **My Interests** - Utilised to display information regarding my interests so any perpective employer can connect with me on a personal level.
 Created to display how I would fit culturally in any work environment.
 Simple in its design, however, its simplicity will allow for ease of access to users to gain a better understanding of who I am as a person.
 * **My Journey Container** - Created to display what has lead me to pursue a career in web development and my past experiences in the workforce.
 Again, working on the previosly used components, will allow any perspective employer who views this portfolio to build a wholistic picture of who I am as a person and what I hope to achieve in this industry.
 Smaller screens will not display images, however, users utilising tablets or desktops will see images that correspond to each stage of my journey.